Looking for some Spring decorations that are quintessentially Farmhouse? I’ve got you covered, and they’re as easy as can be.

 Ok, did you find all the birds?

 Hidden bird answer: 3 birds, one on the cabinet over the fridge, one on the t.v. armoire and one on the piano.

-Before you do, don’t forget to grab your FREE Decluttering Printable by clicking on the image below!
+Before you go, don’t forget to grab your FREE Decluttering Printable by clicking Here!